How can Delhi finally end chronic air pollution? – DW – 11/28/2024

 Delhi generates 11,342 tons of waste daily, according to an estimate by the Municipal Corporation of Delhi (MCD).
 But only a part of it gets processed or recycled.
 This leaves the rest of the city's waste rotting in landfills and contributing to environmental pollution.

-"There are certain pockets which segregate their waste and even compost on site, but this needs to happen at a larger scale," says Dahiya.
+"There are certain pockets which segregate their waste and even compost on site, but this needs to happen at a larger scale," Dahiya said.

 Pollution gets caught up in politics